centrifuge/documentation/docs/use/onboarding/index.md

 Prospective investors are not to construe this information as investment, legal, tax, regulatory, financial, accounting or other advice, and this information is not intended to provide the sole basis for any evaluation of this investment.
 Prior to acquiring an interest, a prospective investor should consult with its own legal, investment, tax, accounting, and other advisors to determine the potential benefits, burdens, and other consequences of such investment.
 By proceeding to view the materials to which this website gives access, you agree that you will not transmit or otherwise send any information to which this website gives access to any person in any jurisdiction in which the distribution of such information is restricted, or in which the offer or invitation to purchase tokens proposed to be issued by is not authorized, or to whom such offer or invitation may be unlawful.

 If you are located in, or are a resident of, a country in which the cross-border marketing of securities is restricted, you are confirming that you are requesting this information without having been being solicited or approached, directly or indirectly, by the issuer or any issuer's affiliate or issuer's partner or other person acting as agent or otherwise on behalf of the issuer.

+### Investment disclaimer

+Nothing contained in this website is to be construed as a solicitation or offer, or recommendation, to buy or sell any interest in any note or other security, or to engage in any other transaction, and the content herein does not constitute, and should not be considered to constitute, an offer of securities.
+No statement herein made constitutes an offer to sell or a solicitation of an offer to buy a note or other security.
+All information on this Web page is provided and maintained by the issuers of the respective pools.
+The issuers have full responsibility.
+Please contact the respective issuer in case of any inquiries.
+Centrifuge and its affiliates are not liable nor responsible for the information provided hereby.

+Before investing in any of the pools, please check the issuer's offering materials and subscription documents including the Executive Summary to understand the terms, conditions, and investment risks of each pool.
+The issuer provides investment risk factors which are important to understand when you consider whether to invest in a pool.
+You alone assume the sole responsibility of evaluating the merits and risks associated with the use of any information or other content before making any decisions based on such information or other content.